Releasing Information Contained in University UPPS No. 05.04.01

 03. PROCEDURES FOR THE RELEASE OF INFORMATION

-03.01 Generally, the University will release to the media—either at the University's initiative in the form of a press release, or in response to media inquiries—information not made confidential by law.
+03.01 Generally, the university will release to the media, either at the university's initiative in the form of a press release, or in response to media inquiries, not made confidential by law.

-03.02 The Director of University Police or his or her designee ordinarily will respond to media inquiries about criminal investigations and incidents involving police action.
-The Director may, after responding to a media inquiry, refer the inquirer to the Director of University News Service for additional assistance.
-The Director will notify the Director of University News Service of all media inquiries as soon as practical after they occur.
+03.02 The director of the University Police Department, or his or her designee, ordinarily will respond to media inquiries about criminal investigations and incidents involving police action.
+The director may, after responding to a media inquiry, refer the inquirer to the director of University News Service for additional assistance.
+The director will notify the director of University News Service of all media inquiries as soon as practical after they occur.

 03.03 The following are guidelines for information that may be released to the press:

-j.
-Facts and circumstances relating to the arrest, such as resistance, pursuit, and possession or use of a weapon.
+j. facts and circumstances relating to the arrest, such as resistance, pursuit, and possession or use of a weapon; and

 03.04 Information that is exempt from required public disclosure under the Texas Public Information Act, Government Code Chapter 552, shall not be released to the press or the public (see UPPS No. 01.04.30).